ParaCon - Representation of convection in models

 - A three-year exploratory phase, where new ideas in convection parametrization are investigated, and research is undertaken to understand the key elements required of a new scheme.

-- This will be followed by a two-year integration phase, where we will aim to bring together the different strands of the programme towards a single parametrization.
+- This will be followed by a two-year integration phase, where we will aim to bring together the different strands of the programme.

 The overall programme is led by Alison Stirling at the Met Office, and is divided into five project areas: